DaveMielke/NBP/b2g/doc/UserInterface/Features/settings.rst

 System Maintenance
   Go to `The System Maintenance Screen`_.

+Each subsequent line contains the name of a settings category.
+Pressing Center on any of them goes to a screen that contains the settings belonging to the corresponding category.
-Each subsequent line contains a setting that can be changed, and is laid out in columns as follows:
+Each line on that screen contains a setting that can be changed which is laid out in columns as follows:

 1) This column contains the name of the setting.